Torus actions on Alexandrov 4-spaces: Local structure of the orbit space

 We collect all of this information in Table \ref{TBL:orbit-types}.

-In the following proposition we summarize our previous discussions and state immediate consequences of putting together the analysis of the local structure of $X^*$ around orbits of topologically singular points and the analysis at topologically regular points obtained in \cite{OrlRayI, OrlRayII}.
-In Figure \ref{FIG:GENERIC_ORBIT_SPACE} we present an example of a typical orbit space.
+In the following proposition we summarize our previous discussions and state immediate consequences obtained by putting together the analysis of the local structure of $X^\ast$ around orbits of topologically singular points and the analysis at topologically regular points obtained in \cite{OrlRayI, OrlRayII}.

 \begin{prop} Let $X$ be a closed, orientable Alexandrov $4$-space with an effective, isometric $\soso$-action.
-Then the following hold: \begin{itemize} \item[(1)] The orbit space $X^*$ is a $2$-manifold (possibly) with boundary. \item[(2)] The interior of $X^*$ consists of $P$-orbits and a finite number of $E$-orbits. \item[(3)] Each connected component of the boundary of $X^*$ consists of $C$, $RF$ and $SF$ orbits. \end{itemize} \end{prop}
+Then the following hold: \begin{itemize} \item[(1)] The orbit space $X^\ast$ is a $2$-manifold (possibly) with boundary. \item[(2)] The interior of $X^\ast$ consists of $P$-orbits and a finite number of $E$-orbits. \item[(3)] Each connected component of the boundary of $X^\ast$ consists of $C$, $RF$ and $SF$ orbits. \end{itemize} \end{prop}